snowman-repos/book/project_managers/README.md

 #### What to Cover

 Start with the intended results and outcomes, what you're going to be handing over to the project owner.
+Tell everybody the explicit objectives - the project KPIs we discussed earlier.
+You need to be sure that everyone has been made aware of these and by stating them explicitly at the start of the meeting you are highlighting their importance.

-Briefly go through the project background if you think you have time and it would be useful, otherwise refer people to your documentation.
-You need to keep the pace and try not to waster anybody's time - the point is to assign tasks to individual people so that everyone knows what they and others need to do to pull the project off.
+Briefly go through the project background if you think you have time and that it would be useful, otherwise refer people to your documentation.
+You need to keep the pace and try not to waste anybody's time - the point is to assign tasks to individual people so that everyone knows what they and others need to do to pull the project off.
 In that case, try and dive straight into the task or features list as soon as possible.
 For each feature, explain what's involved, answer questions or note them down to answer later when you have more information, and at the same time try and tease out information about timings.
 The team will hopefully have lots of feedback and questions so you should be taking notes as you go along.